-Since the point of life insurance is to make life less hard if something happened to you, you’ll want to make sure you properly elect the people who you wish to receive the funds.
+Since the point of life insurance is to make life less hard for those you leave behind if something happened to you, you’ll want to make sure you properly elect the people who you wish to receive the proceeds.

-Here, learn how a primary beneficiary differs from a contingent beneficiary and who many people name as theirs.
+Learn what a beneficiary is, how a primary beneficiary differs from a contingent beneficiary and who you could name as yours.

-A primary beneficiary is a designated individual, chosen by the policyholder, who would receive the proceeds of the policy (called a death benefit) if he or she were to die.
+A primary beneficiary is a designated individual, chosen by the policyholder, who would receive the proceeds of the policy if he or she were to die.
 When selecting a primary beneficiary, you can name a person or even a revocable trust (or living trust) or other legal entity.
-Most importantly, the primary beneficiary is the “first in line” to receive those benefits.
+Most importantly, the primary beneficiary is the “first in line” to receive the death benefit.

 Keep in mind that your primary beneficiary must be legally competent to accept the proceeds.
 This raises the question of whether it is possible to name minors as primary beneficiaries.
 The short answer is yes, as long as certain steps are taken.
 Learn more about naming a minor as primary beneficiary here.